 While every effort is made to ensure the accuracy of the information in this handbook, it should not be considered a binding contract.
 It is a living document that may be updated at any time to reflect the needs of our community.
 The university strives to communicate these changes effectively through a variety of media.
 Students are expected to check their campus e-mail and myGateway frequently.
-Important information and deadlines for students, which may require followthrough on the part of the student, will be shared through these tools.
+Important information and deadlines for students, which may require followthrough these tools.